isomerpages/mof-gfg/_about-g20-epg/EPG Members.md

 		<td width="50%"><img width="287px" length="289px" src="/images/Members/Professor-Andres-Velasco.jpg"></td>
 	</tr>
 	<tr><td width="50%"><b>Fabrizio Saccomanni</b>
-Chairman of the Board of Directors of UniCredit; former Minister for Economy and Finance, Italy; former Director General of the Bank of Italy</td>
+<br>Chairman of the Board of Directors of UniCredit; former Minister for Economy and Finance, Italy; former Director General of the Bank of Italy</td>
 	<td width="50%"><b>Andrés Velasco</b>
-Dean of the School of Public Policy at the London School of Economics and Political Science; former Professor of Professional Practice in International Development at Columbia University; former Sumitomo Professor of International Finance, Harvard Kennedy School; former Minister for Finance, Chile</td>
+<br>Dean of the School of Public Policy at the London School of Economics and Political Science; former Professor of Professional Practice in International Development at Columbia University; former Sumitomo Professor of International Finance, Harvard Kennedy School; former Minister for Finance, Chile</td>
 	</tr>

 	<tr>